arechnitzer/CLP3/pretext/README.md

 * Then build using the pretext-cli (much easier)
 ```
-pretext build html -g all
+pretext build html -g
 ```
   * this can take some time - its a big document.
-  * the `-g all` tells pretext to also build all the extra (latex encoded) images.
+  * the `-g` tells pretext to also build all the extra (latex encoded) images.

 #### Some notes
 * At this point I don't have CLP-styling for the latex build working.